gitandre/INF3720-HCI-2/Chapter 3 - Conceptualizing Interaction/README.md

 - **Jeff Johnson & Austin Henderson (2002)**: Defined the conceptual model as a "high-level description of how a system is organized and operates." 📜✨
 - **Hazlewood et al. (2010)**: Illustrated an ambient display design aimed at changing people’s behavior—like taking the stairs instead of the elevator. 🏢✨
 - **Smith et al. (1982); Miller & Johnson (1996)**: Described the development of the **Xerox Star interface**, a foundational conceptual model for personal computing. 📂📊

+### 3.4 Interface Metaphors 🖥️🔍

+- **Role of Interface Metaphors** 🎭
+  - **Metaphors** play a central role in conceptual models, providing users with familiar elements to understand complex systems.
+E.g., **the desktop metaphor** makes navigating a computer like managing a physical desk. 🗃️💻

+- **Search Engine Metaphor** 🔍⚙️
+  - The term **"search engine"** was coined in the 1990s, comparing software that indexes and retrieves files to a mechanical engine.
+It gives users a sense of "finding things" but with algorithms and listings, unlike physical engines. 🛠️📂

+- **Shopping Cart Metaphor** 🛒
+  - Many e-commerce sites use the **shopping cart/basket** metaphor, which reassures users, allowing them to **"add to cart"** without immediate commitment.
+This familiar interaction improves the online shopping experience. 🛍️💳

+- **Metaphors in UX Design** 💡
+  - The **card metaphor** has become popular in social media (e.g., Twitter, Pinterest).
+It represents content in an intuitive, organized way, similar to physical cards like playing cards or business cards.
+Users can easily flick, sort, or theme these digital cards, making them great for UX. 📇💌

+- **Everyday Usage of Metaphors** 💬
+  - Many metaphors become **part of everyday language**, like "screen time" or "Googling."
+They help make technology-related concepts more relatable and easier to understand. 💻🗣️

+- **Challenges with Metaphors** ⚠️
+  - Metaphors can also clash with expectations.
+For example, the **recycle bin icon** on the desktop logically should be "under the desk," but due to visibility issues, it is kept on the desktop, which irked some users. 🗑️💢

+- **Why Are Metaphors Popular?** 🤔
+  - **Lakoff and Johnson (1980)** explained that metaphors help in understanding **abstract or unfamiliar** concepts by relating them to **familiar, concrete** terms. 📝🔗
+  - **Metaphors in Education**: Teachers often use metaphors to introduce new material by relating it to something students already understand.
+For instance, **BBC** used the analogy of roads and towns to explain the difference between the **web and the Internet**. 🌐🚗

+- **Using Metaphors in Different Ways** 🚦
+  - Metaphors are used for:
+    - **Conceptualizing activities** (e.g., live streaming). 📡
+    - **Creating interface elements** (e.g., the card metaphor for content). 🃏
+    - **Visualizing operations** (e.g., shopping cart icon to purchase items online). 🛒

+- **Criticism of Interface Metaphors** 📝❌
+  - **Alan Cooper (2020)** suggested abandoning metaphors at interfaces.
+Instead, he argues that interfaces should be explained based on **concepts, functions, and relationships** to avoid confusion with complex systems. ⚙️📉

+### **Quotes & Attributions**:
+- **Lakoff & Johnson (1980)**: Explained the importance of metaphors for understanding unfamiliar concepts through familiar comparisons. 🔍✨
+- **Alan Cooper (2020)**: Criticized the use of metaphors at interfaces, emphasizing the need to focus on concepts and system relationships instead. ❌🎭
+- **BBC BiteSize**: Explained the difference between the web and the Internet using an analogy of roads and towns. 🚗🌐